christinereina/epicodus-beepboop/README.md

 Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"

 * Input: “1, 2”
-* Output: “Beep, Boop"
+* Output: “Boop"

 Numbers that contain a 3: all digits are replaced (all digits) with "I'm sorry.
 I don't do threes! ^_^"

 * Input: "1, 2, 3"
-* Output: "Beep, Boop, I'm sorry.
+* Output: "I'm sorry.
 I don't do threes! ^_^"

 These exceptions are written from least to most important.
 The first exception should apply unless the second exception does, and the same with the second and third.

 Examples:

 The number 13 should be replaced with:
-* "Beep, Boop, I'm sorry.
+* "I'm sorry.
 I don't do threes! ^_^"

-* The number 21 should be replaced with:
+The number 21 should be replaced with:
-"Boop".
+* "Boop".

-* The number 32 should be replaced with:
+The number 32 should be replaced with:
-"Beep, Boop, I'm sorry.
+* "I'm sorry.
 I don't do threes! ^_^"

 ## Known Bugs

-None known at this time
+Currently not working as the specifications detail (as of 1/24/2020)

 ## Support and contact details